oracle/weblogic-kubernetes-operator/site/config-overrides.md

 Use configuration overrides to customize a WebLogic domain home configuration.
 For example, you may want to override a JDBC Datasource xml module Username, Password, and URL so that it references a local database.
 Overrides can be used to customize domains as they are moved from QA to production, deployed to different sites, or even deployed multiple times at the same site.

 How do you specify overrides?
 Overrides are specified by:
-* Defining situational config templates and deploying them via a Kubernetes config map.
+* Creating a Kubernetes config map that contains
+  * Situational config templates.
-* Including a file named 'version.txt' that contains the string '2.0' in the same config map.
+  * A file named 'version.txt' that contains the string '2.0'.
 * Setting your Domain resource `configOverride` to the name of this config map.
-* Defining template macro values via Kubernetes secrets.
+* Creating Kubernetes secrets that contain template macro values.
 * Setting your Domain `configOverrideSecrets` to reference the aforementioned secrets.
 * Starting or restarting your domain.